What can I do for me?

 - Involvement of Social Services

 - Financial problems (e.g. if the offender loses their job, you have to take time off work, legal costs, if the person is required to move out of the family home and into rented accommodation)

 - Going through the legal process

 - Waiting to find out about criminal charges and sentencing

 - Media coverage

-Many of these stressors may relate to things which have not yet happened, and may not be applicable to you.
-However, any one of them can be stressful and it is important for you to maintain good self-care.
-Good self-care involves both recognising when you are feeling bad (rather than just telling yourself it’s ‘one of those things’) and doing something about it (rather than just ‘getting on with things’).
+But any one of them can be stressful and it is important for you to maintain good self-care.
+This involves both recognising when you are feeling bad (rather than just telling yourself it’s ‘one of those things’) and doing something about it (rather than just ‘getting on with things’).